gatsbyjs/gatsby/docs/contributing/docs-templates.md

 - [Recipes](#recipes) add concise, discoverable, and easy-to-follow instructions for common Gatsby tasks.
 They are smaller units than tutorials.
 - [Tutorials](#tutorials) should provide step-by-step guidance for Gatsby workflows, listing all pre-requisites and not assuming knowledge or skipping steps.

 When writing (or reviewing) learning materials that show Gatsby users how to complete tasks, you are expected to **test out any code examples or steps to ensure they work**.
 This can also help with writing in your own words, rather than copying from other sources.
-If you have a demo project or code example that strengthens docs and you don't know where to put it, mention it to the Gatsby learning team in a PR.
+If you have a demo project or code example that strengthens docs and you don't know where to put it, mention it to the Gatsby Learning team in a PR.

 ### Why use templates?